 Which American companies offer paid leave to care for sick pets?

-According to ABC news, many American companies are coming forward with the issue of the official or unofficial statement.
-The Kimpton Hotel had a soft corner for the pets from the start.
-So, it’s no surprise when they offered paid leave for up to three days for both hourly and salaried employees.
+According to ABC news, many American companies set pet policies.
+The Kimpton Hotel had a soft spot for pets from the start.
+So, it’s no surprise they offered paid leave for up to three days for hourly and salaried employees.

-While some of the companies didn’t specify any policy like that, but they have come up with ways that would help the employees to deal with the issue.
-A software company VMware now allows their company to take leave for taking care of themselves or their family, where they included pets as well!
+While some companies didn’t specify any policy like that, they have devised ways to help the employees deal with the issue.
+A software company VMware now allows their company to take leave to take care of themselves or their family, where they included pets as well!

 Another pet nutrition company Mars Petcare allows paid leave for those who have lost their pets.
-The company also offers to leave for adding another pet member to the family.
-Isn’t it great?
+The company also offers to leave to add another pet member to the family.

-Many other companies don’t offer any official statement, but grants any leave if the employees need them.
+Many other companies don’t offer any official statement but grant any leave if the employees need them.

 What do statistics say about paid leave to care for sick pets?

-As it turns out, many UK employees take sick leave to take care of their beloved furry pets.
+As it turns out, many UK employees take sick leave to care for their beloved furry pets.
 A recent survey of 2000 employees shed light on the matter.
-42% of people took sick leave because of their pets and weren’t honest about it with the company.
+42% of people took sick leave because of their pets and weren’t honest with the company.

-Others have been truthful, but 63% of them were men and 54% women.
-Even though they deceived their workplace, still Brit’s ever-growing love shows how crucial it is to get paid leave for sick pets.
+Others have been truthful, but 63% were men, and 54% were women.
+Even though they deceived their workplace, Brit’s ever-growing love shows how crucial it is to get paid leave for sick pets.

-In most of these cases, either they couldn’t find any other person to look after them, or the sitter was way too costly for them.
+In most of these cases, they either couldn’t find anyone to look after them, or the sitter was way too costly.